LinoMeister/seminar-cggp-alpha-wrap-2/doc/experiments.md

 #### Conclusion

+Deviation-based traversability can under some circumstances produce decent results, however in many aspects it is inferior to intersection-based traversability which profits from the following advantages:
+- Easier to tune
+- More robust towards changes in the offset parameter
+- Often produces more desirable results and usually terminates faster
+- Easier to adjust to different input types and a 3D scenario

 Intersection-based traversability appears to be a viable approach for adaptive traversability.
-From these experiments it cannot be concluded yet if it is able to produce satisfyable results in a 3D scenario and do so within reasonable runtime.
-This could however be tested in terms of future work, as it is fairly simple to extend this modification to the 3D algorithm.
+From these experiments it cannot be concluded yet if it is able to produce satisfyable results for 3D real-world inputs and do so within reasonable runtime.
+This could however be explored in terms of future work, as it is fairly simple to extend this modification to the 3D algorithm.